matheuskid/matheuskid/README.md

-# Hi!
-I'm Matheus, and I like to do some code! 🖥️ 🔌 📄
+# Hello!
+I'm Matheus, and I like to do some code!

-## About Me 👇
+## About Me
 I'm a computer technician doing my bachelor's degree in Information Systems.<br>
-I'm 21-years old, and I'm actualy focusing on my bachelor, while trying to do some other things whenever I have time.<br>
+I'm 21-years old, and I'm actualy focusing on my bachelor.<br>

-## Languages and tools 📜 🧰
+## Languages and tools

 <div align = "center">